-News Editor Ruggles loves the MGA for its rugged simplicity as much as its stunning looks, but to truly achieve a dream experience, he sought out a very special example.
+We love the MGA for its rugged simplicity as much as its stunning looks.
+We drive a very special, lightly modernised example

 Sometimes magic just happens, and that was undoubtedly the case with the sleek MGA.
 Combining simple, proven underpinnings with a Le Mans-derived aerodynamic body, it’s still widely regarded as the most beautiful car MG has ever produced.
 As an illustration of Abingdon’s ability to make the desirable achievable, it was just about perfect.
 But driving one had so far eluded me, so it was an obvious choice when I was asked to choose my dream drive.

 Even 64 years after the MGA was launched, the appeal of a relaxed summer’s cruise through the British countryside remains as appealing as it’s ever been.
 My chosen route would take me around the leafy lanes of Chobham Common, close to the Chobham test track where the Twin-Cam variant was launched in 1958.
 It’s a beautiful area that’s still a draw for drivers – nowadays, you’ll even see a McLaren supercar or two being given a pre-delivery shakedown.

 Back in the late ‘50s, there were no motorways of course.
 The M3 that runs close to Chobham wasn’t built until the early ‘70s, and the nearby M25 didn’t arrive until 1975.
 I’d have to use both on my drive, so I make no apologies for seeking out an MGA better equipped to deal with the rigours of modern traffic.
 Fortunately, I knew just the car.